 Gut problems are not to be overlooked.

 I have no idea how long these bugs and worms have been living in me.
-I assume a long time because they were not small.
+I assume a long time because they are not small.

 Signs That You May Have A Parasite: